Propaganda Due: Discovery

-The activities of the P2 lodge were discovered by prosecutors while investigating banker Michele Sindona, the collapse of his bank and his ties to the Sicilian Mafia.
+The activities of P2 were discovered by prosecutors while investigating banker Michele Sindona, the collapse of his bank and his ties to the Sicilian Mafia.
 In March 1981, police found a list of alleged members in Gelli's house in Arezzo.
 It contained 962 names, among which were important state officials, important politicians and a number of military officers, including the heads of the three Italian secret services.
 Future Italian prime minister Silvio Berlusconi was on the list, although he had not yet entered politics at the time.
 Another famous member was Victor Emmanuel, the son of the last Italian king.